East High School (Tennessee)

 East High School is a public four-year magnet high school located in Memphis, Tennessee.
 East originally opened in 1948, as a K–12 school, and became exclusively a high-school in 2008.
 It is the first magnet school in the Memphis-Shelby County Schools district that specializes in both transportation and STEM.
+The building has also hosted Maxine Smith STEAM Academy since 2022.

 History

-Planning

 In February 1944, the City Board of Education announced plans to construct a combined elementary, middle, and high school at the intersection of Poplar and Holmes alongside other major postwar construction and repair projects.
 The new school was intended to relieve crowding at Messick, Memphis State Training School, and Treadwell.
 The building was designed by architect Everett D. Woods and construction began in 1946.

-Early years

 The first classes of grades K-10 took place in September 1948, with 11th and 12th grade being added in 1949 and 1950 respectively.

-1975–1999

-In 1976 a separate building was built adjacent to East's rear parking lot, originally housing East VoTech.
-Another smaller building was built in 1984.
-It connects to the East VoTech building and houses facilities for the main school.
-1984-1985 was also the last year for the elementary school, with the classrooms being given to the secondary and high school section.
+In 1976, a separate building was built adjacent to East's rear parking lot, originally housing East VoTech, a vocational program.
+Another smaller building was built in 1984, connecting to the East VoTech building and housing facilities for the main school.
+1984-1985 was also the last year for the elementary school, with the classrooms being given to the middle and high school section.